madskristensen/WebEssentials2017/README.md

 Visual Studio.
 After the restart, all the extensions are fully functional and ready to use.

-## Reset Web Extension Pack
+## Reset Web Essentials
-If you've uninstalled any of the extensions installed by Web Extension Pack, then those extensions won't be installed again automatically.
+If you've uninstalled any of the extensions installed by Web Essentials, then those extensions won't be installed again automatically.

-To reset this behavior go to _Tools -> Reset Web Extension Pack..._
+To reset this behavior go to _Tools -> Reset Web Essentials..._

 ## Suggest new extensions
 If you know of any good extensions that you think would benefit web